manuel-192/m-repo-info/README.md

 The following instructions show how to get started with the repos.

 ## Edit /etc/pacman.conf
-Add all or selected of the following repo definitions:
+Add all (or a selection) of the following repo definitions:
 ```
 # Prebuilt and up to date AUR packages for Antergos.
 # Place this before the [antergos] repo definition since these packages replace